Project Reference Number: GSBS-2019-116

 How to apply

-This project is available as a 3 years full-time PhD study programme with expected start date of 1 October 2019.
+The project is available as a 3 years full-time or 6 years part-time PhD study programme with an expected start date of the 1st October 2020.